 But to me it does.
 I attribute this to my parents.
 They gave me pretty much whatever I wanted as a child.
 They would make me wait sometimes, but once I got it they would explain just how hard they had to work in order to buy me a toy that I probably only wanted because I saw it during a commercial while watching Rugrats.
 They usually said, "I had to work for three WHOLE weeks to buy you this!"
 Obviously this was a lie and an exaggeration, but it worked.
 I learned to only ask for things I really wanted and to cherish them once I did.
 But as I grew up, and became more aware of the labor my parents put into providing me with all the luxuries I wanted, I realized that hard work does pay off.
-My parents both worked hard, not to go farther in life, but to give my younger brother and me a life with everything we could need and more.
+My parents both worked hard, not to go farther in life, but to give my younger brother and I a life with everything we could need and more.
+I guess it was when I became aware of my parents' hard work, that the phrase I had heard many times as a child actually began to mean something to me.
 My own hard work was going towards going even further in life than my parents were able to, and I was going to do it not just for myself, but to show them that their hard work was appreciated.

 Not only did I see my parents working hard, but I saw my aunts and uncles doing the same at their humble jobs.
 I thought that everyone just worked their butts off once they were old.
 As I began to grow older, I saw my older cousins commit mistakes such as dropping out of school, or not working to their potential.
 In turn, that made the adults question why they even moved to a new country in the first place.
 I began understanding that they worked long hours, made dinner, kept a roof over our heads, and bought us the toys we wanted, not for their sake, but for the next generation in our family.
 Their primary drive was to provide us the better life and to give us the values we needed to go even farther than they were able to.
-Their inspiration to me did not stem from a particular event or anything special like that, it was just their love and understanding and overall their hard work in life that helped me gauge a better understanding of who they were and the kind of person that I hope to become.
+Their inspiration to me did not stem from a particular event or anything special like that, it was just their love and understanding and overall their hard work in life that helped me gage a better understanding of who they were and the kind of person that I hope to become.

-When I got into LMU, I understood why they were proud.
+So when I got into LMU, I understood why they were proud.
 Their work had paid off.
 I have to admit I feel guilty that I thought they were going to see me being too "high and mighty" because my family isn't like that.
-They often joke, "Ooh Oscar...
-Se cree mucho solo porque va a una escuela privada!
+They often joke "Ooh Oscar...se cree mucho solo porque va a una escuela privada!
 Ooh!"
 But I know they are just joking and they are really proud.
 They all ask me whenever they can about my studies and sometimes they've asked me to explain what I have learned just to see if "I have really learned or if I have just sat in a seat all year wasting my dad's money."